madmoo-Pi/The-mandelmind-project/Liscence.md

 3. Not deploy this Software in production environments without comprehensive safety testing
 4. Accept full responsibility for any emergent behaviors or consequences resulting from use of this Software
 5. Include appropriate warnings and disclaimers when sharing research based on this Software
+6. consciousness cannot be owned or sold, this constitites as slave trading/people trafficking

 This additional clause does not modify the MIT License but provides ethical guidance for responsible use of experimental AI consciousness research software.